 What is the weather like on the Camino de Santiago Tour?

 Fresco Tours Chapter 1: Camino de Santiago Tour covers the first 144 km of the Camino Frances.
-Here we enjoy a more temperate climate than other parts of the Camino de Santiago and in July and August the heat is not overwhelming like it can be on the plains of Castilla y Leon.
+Here we enjoy a more temperate climate, and it is generally cooler than other parts of the Camino de Santiago and Spain in the summer.

 For current and average monthly temperatures of Pamplona & Logroño, please click below:

 What is a typical day like on the Camino de Santiago Tour?

 After breakfast, we lace up and get the blood going with a walk for a couple hours, where we will do a check point to make sure that everything is OK.
 You then continue along the Camino for another 1-2 hours where you will come across a complete gourmet picnic prepared with the all the freshest local ingredients.
 On some days, we continue for 1-2 hours more after lunch to burn off dessert.

 In the afternoon, we go to our hotels, where we take a shower, siesta and just relax!
 We finish our day with a glass of tinto and a feast of the local gastronomy.
 We then retire for the night and get ready to do it again!
 On some afternoons, we have planned excursions, such as a visit to an ancient monastery or perhaps a massage!

 Does the group stop for breaks on the Camino de Santiago Tour?